TechSmith/ESLint/README.md

 }
 ```

-- If you're using React, you can additionally use the React rulesets `techsmith/react` or `techsmith/react-ts` (this will require installing additional plugins - run the linting and you should get error messages specifying which ones).
+- If you're using React, you can additionally use the React rulesets `techsmith/react` or `techsmith/react-ts`.
 Here's an example config that runs React linting for both JS and TS:

 ```javascript
 {